csc-training/elements-of-hpc/index.md

-# Elements of high-performance computing
+# Elements of High-Performance Computing

 ## Introduction
 ### What is high-performance computing